Harsha-D/Automated-Billing-System/README.md

 # Retail Billing System
 ##### A Seamless Retail Billing System Designed To Reduce Time At Checkout.
-Developed Using OpenCV, Ultralytics And ReactJS.
+Developed Using OpenCV, Ultralytics, Flask And ReactJS.